EarthScope/rover/docs/commands.md

     rover web --http-bind-address 0.0.0.0 --http-port 8080

-    rover start --web ...   # the default

     rover retrieve --web ...   # the default

-Starts a web server that provides information on the progress of the download manager, the core of the `rover daemon` and `rover retrieve` commands.
+Starts a web server that provides information on the progress of the download manager.
 ROVER's default configuration starts `rover web` automatically.
-The flag`--no-web` prevents ROVER's web server from launching in accordance with `rover retrieve` or `rover start`.
+The flag`--no-web` prevents ROVER's web server from launching in accordance with `rover retrieve`.

 ##### Significant Options